zibzub/catmoon/README.md

 Most built-in filters use static overlay textures.
 Runtime-only filters, such as Named Cats and Wallet Cats, generate overlay textures in the browser from `allcats.png` and the relevant ID set.

+The optional early rescue zone uses a lightweight Three.js mesh layer over faces 0–6.
+It does not use generated PNG assets.

 ## Filters and Names Data

 Static filter categories are defined in: